Symmetries of order four on K3 surfaces: only contains isolated points

 \begin{example} Let $C, E\subset \mathbb F_4$ as in Example \ref{hirz}.
 If $C$ has rational double points, then the minimal resolution $X$ of the double cover of $\mathbb F_4$ branched along $C\cup E$ is still a K3 surface.
 If $C$ has two nodes exchanged by $\iota$, then $\iota$ lifts to an order four automorphism $\sigma$ of $X$ such that $\sigma^2$ fixes a curve of genus $8$ (the pull-back of the proper transform of $C$) and a smooth rational curve $\tilde E$ (the pull-back of the $(-4)$-curve $E$).
 Observe that here $l>0$ since the exceptional divisors over the two nodes are exchanged by $\sigma$.
 The lattice $S(\sigma^2)$ in this case is isomorphic to $U\oplus A_1^{\oplus 2}$.

 If $C$ has two triple points exchanged by $\iota$, then $\sigma^2$ fixes the pull-back of the proper transform of the curve $C$, $\tilde E$ and the central components of the resolution trees over the two singular points, which are of type $\tilde D_4$.
-In this case $a=1$ since such components are exchanged by $\sigma$.
-In this case the lattice $S(\sigma^2)$ is isomorphic to $U\oplus D_4^{\oplus 2}$.
+In this case $a=1$, since such components are exchanged by $\sigma$, and the lattice $S(\sigma^2)$ is isomorphic to $U\oplus D_4^{\oplus 2}$.
 Similarly, we get examples if the triple points of $C$ are simple singularities of type $D_n (n\geq 6), E_7, E_8$.

-Considering $C$ with ordinary nodes (up to $10$) and triple points exchanged by $\iota$ we obtain several examples for the cases in the table with $S(\sigma^2)\cong U\oplus R$.
+Considering $C$ with ordinary nodes (up to $10$) and triple points exchanged by $\iota$ we obtain several examples for the cases in the table with $S(\sigma^2)\cong U\oplus R$, where $R$ is a direct sum of root lattices.

-Similarly, we can construct examples for the cases of type $U(2)\oplus R$ by generalizing Example \ref{quadric} to the case when the curve $C$ in $\mathbb P^1\times \mathbb P^1$ has simple singularities.
-In this way, we obtain examples for the cases in Table \ref{alpha=0}, excepted the boxed ones. \end{example}
+Similarly, we can construct examples for the cases of type $U(2)\oplus R$ by generalizing Example \ref{quadric} to the case when the curve $C$ in $\mathbb P^1\times \mathbb P^1$ has simple singularities. \end{example}

 \begin{example} Consider the jacobian elliptic fibration $\pi:X\map \IP^1$ defined as follows: